ChealseYao/547_group6/README.md

 │
-├── .gitignore                         # Specifies files to ignore in the repository ├── README.md                          # Main documentation (this file) └── lambda-bluesky.yaml                # lambda_bluesky is used to upload data from bluesky to S3
+├── .gitignore                         # Specifies files to ignore in the repository ├── README.md                          # Main documentation (this file) └── lambda-bluesky.yaml                # Configuration file for Lambda and S3 setup
 ```

 ---